Manage cloud recovery sites

 Resources in Azure recovery site

-Cayosoft Guardian automatically creates a virtual machine and related resources such as a Network Interface, Disk for each domain controller to be recovered, and additional resources such as a Storage account, Virtual network, Relay, and Network Security Group.
-If you select to configure remote access to VMs in the Azure Recovery Site, additional Azure resources will be provisioned during the creation of the Azure Recovery Site.
+By default, Cayosoft Guardian provisions all resources required for the recovery site inside the selected resource group.
+These resources include a virtual machine, network interface, and disk for each domain controller to be recovered, plus shared resources such as a storage account, virtual network, subnet, network security group, and Relay.
+If you configure remote access to VMs in the Azure recovery site, additional Azure resources are provisioned during the creation of the Azure recovery site.

 You will be charged for these resources depending on the type of agreement entered with Microsoft, the date of purchase, and the currency exchange rate.
 Sign in to the Azure pricing calculator to see pricing based on your current offer with Microsoft.